 Method 1: Install VirtualBox from Ubuntu Repository

 Cons: Installs older version

-The easiest way to install VirtualBox on Ubuntu would be to search for it in the Software Center and install it from there.
+The easiest way to install VirtualBox on Ubuntu is to search for it in the Software Center and install it from there.

-You can also install it from the command line using the command:
+You can also install it from the command line using this command:

 sudo apt install virtualbox

 However, if you check the package version before installing it, you’ll see that the VirtualBox provided by Ubuntu’s repository is quite old.

 For example, the current VirtualBox version at the time of writing is 6.0, but the one in Software Center is 5.2.
 This means you won’t get the newer features introduced in the latest version of VirtualBox.